[Column] 'Leave Everyone Behind'? – The West's Covid nationalism

 Medical staff face a high risk of infection while they save lives every day.
 This is what we should be discussing.
 I think they should be first in the queue.

-The fact that the EU has agreed on a sharing vaccines among 27 member states independent of their wealth represents moral progress, but the thinking should not stop at the EU's borders.
+The fact that the EU has agreed on sharing vaccines among 27 member states independent of their wealth represents moral progress, but the thinking should not stop at the EU's borders.

 The WHO is right in demanding that the EU donates actual vaccine doses to its COVAX programme right now.